help Us keep Julia safe//Managing her allergies:

 2) Any facial swelling

-3) Vomiting + any hives
+3) Vomiting + hives (more than a couple)

 5) Major shifts in personality